soheeparklee/soheeparklee.github.io/_posts/2025-10-27-DAW-system-2-6-OS-file-management.md

 tags: [] # TAG names should always be lowercase
 ---

+> cascade/ tree <br>
+> journaling, transparent encryption, iNOde table <br>
+> transactional files, what is the transacional file format of windows? linux? <br>
-- ⭐️ Practical questions: SoHee wants to play music automatically.
-What file management system should we use?
+> ⭐️ Practical questions: SoHee wants to play music automatically.
+What file management system should we use? <br>
-- ⭐️ Transactional Files will be test questions
+> ⭐️ Transactional Files will be test questions <br>

 ## ✅ File Management